vkdlxj008/jk/crimes/data/data_info.md

 - Analysis represents only one district out of 25 Chicago police districts
 - Results cannot be generalized to entire Chicago metropolitan area
 - For city-wide analysis, full dataset download required from source
+- Data aggregated to daily level may mask intra-day patterns